SRI-International/QC-App-Oriented-Benchmarks/hamlib/README.md

 # HamLib Simulation - Benchmark Program

 Simulation of quantum systems is one of the most promising applications for quantum computers [[1]](#references).
-In the current version of this benchmark, we have three strategies for calculating fidelities.
+In the current version of this benchmark, we have three strategies for calculating the fidelity of a quantum Trotterization circuit.

-In the first strategy, we compare the quantum simulation against a classical circuit simulation to report our fidelity.
+In the first strategy, we compare the trotter circuit results on target hardware against a classical circuit simulation to report our fidelity.
 This works well for small circuit sizes but is not scalable past a certain number of qubits.

-In the second strategy, we compare the quantum simulation against a classical simulation of the exact Hamiltonian dynamics to report our fidelity.
+In the second strategy, we compare the trotter circuit results against a classical simulation of the exact Hamiltonian dynamics to report our fidelity.
 Again, this is not scalable.

 In the third strategy, we use the mirror circuits method developed by Sandia Laboratories [[2]](#references).
 This technique constructs a mirror circuit, which is a base circuit followed by a reverse circuit.
-It produces an easy to verify correct distribution.
+It produces an easy to verify correct distribution that still reflects the effectiveness of the original circuit.
 This is scalable to all qubit sizes.

 This benchmark is a more advanced version of the existing Hamiltonian Simulation Benchmark.
 It offers the user several Hamiltonians to simulate from Hamlib [[3]](#references), a comprehensive dataset of qubit-based Hamiltonians.
-It also offers a more sophisticated version of the mirror circuits method that uses techniques such as a random Pauli layer and random initial state to reduce unintentional error effects from the circuit mirroring.
+It also offers a more complete version of the mirror circuits method that offers techniques such as implementing a random Pauli layer and random initial state to reduce unintentional error effects from the circuit mirroring.

 ## Problem outline

 This benchmark is written as a simulation of non-trivial Hamiltonians from Hamlib.
 It currently supports the following Hamiltonians: The Fermi-Hubbard Model, the Bose-Hubbard Model, the Heisenberg Model, the Transverse Field Ising Model, and the Max3Sat problem.
-However, it can be easily generalized to benchmark any of the other Hamiltonians classes from Hamlib.
+The first four problems have only been implemented in their 1D cases.
+However, the benchmark can be easily generalized to benchmark any of the other Hamiltonians classes from Hamlib.

 The benchmark evolves an initial state according to a Hamiltonian $H$.
 The benchmark has two possible initial states, the checkerboard state $|\psi(0)\rangle\equiv|010101\ldots\rangle$ or the GHZ state  $|\psi(0)\rangle = \left| \text{GHZ} \right\rangle = \frac{1}{\sqrt{2}} \left( |0\rangle^{\otimes n} + |1\rangle^{\otimes n} \right)$, where $n$ is equivalently the number of spins or qubits.
 In either case, we aim to evolve the system for $t$ time according to the solution to the Schrödinger equation with $H$ constant,